ronnyml/snowplow-wiki/about-snowplow/Product-roadmap.md

 ## Overview

-The current release of Snowplow is **Release 68 Turquoise Jay**.
+The current release of Snowplow is **Release 69 Blue-Bellied Roller**.
 The planned roadmap for Snowplow is divided in two:

 1. **Short term: a series of planned point releases** - adding specific, mostly incremental features, tweaks and bug fixes to the core platform
 2. **Longer term: an approximate schedule for new components and capabilities** - setting out priorities and approximate timings for all-new Snowplow components and other ambitious new developments